Haru Urara

-Haru Urara (ハルウララ) was a Japanese Thoroughbred racehorse who achieved a record of zero wins and 113 losses in a career spanning from 1998 to 2004.
+Haru Urara (ハルウララ, Haru Urara) was a Japanese Thoroughbred racehorse who achieved a record of zero wins and 113 losses in a career spanning from 1998 to 2004.
 Her unbroken losing streak was covered by Japanese media in 2003, causing her to achieve national popularity as a symbol of perseverance and tenacity.

 Background

 Haru Urara, a bay mare, was foaled on February 27, 1996, on Nobuta Bokujo, Utafue, Mitsuishi, Hokkaido.
-She was sired by Nippo Teio, a top-class racehorse whose wins included the Tenno Sho and the Yasuda Kinen.
+She was sired by Nippo Teio, a top-class racehorse whose wins included the Autumn Tenno Sho and the Yasuda Kinen.
 Unable to find a buyer, the farm began training her as a racehorse.